brandur/sorg/content/drafts/postgres-connections.md

 Performance isn't reliable once a Postgres system is scaled up to huge numbers of connections.

+One you start brushing up against a big connection limit like 500, the right answer probably isn't to increase it -- it's to re-evaluate how you're using connections and try to manage them more efficiently.
+Let's take a look at a few techniques for doing so.

 ## Connection pools (#connection-pool)

+TODO: Diagram of per-node connection pools pointing back to

+This is usually a bigger problem for applications that rely on forking process for concurrency.
+In Rails for example, Active Record bakes in the idea of a connection pool, but it's of course only effective within the same process so only a threaded server can really take advantage of it.
+To work around Ruby's properties when it comes to parallelism, Ruby workers are often deployed across processes using something like Unicorn or Puma.
+Each process get its own connection pool, and sharing becomes much less efficient.

 ## Minimum viable checkouts (#mvc)

-## In application (#applications)

-Use a transaction pool.
 Check connections out for the minimum amount of time needed, then check them back in.

 TODO: Diagram of connection checkout lifetime over request.